 - Risky Disposable

-- Catch-all configuration: An administrator configures a domain to deliver any email addressed to it, even if the address contains typos (e.g., WrongAddressWithTypos@domain.com).
-Since this approach can attract a lot of spam, most administrators don’t implement this configuration for their mail servers.
-It’s not much better for marketers: if your legitimate email lands in a sea of spam messages, the likelihood of any recipient action is extremely low.
+- Catch-all configuration: An administrator configures a domain to deliver any email that is addressed to it, even if the address contains typos (e.g., WrongAddressWithTypos@domain.com).
+Since this approach can attract a lot of spam, most administrators don't implement this configuration for their mail servers.
+It's not much better for marketers: if your legitimate email message lands in a sea of spam messages, the likelihood of any recipient action is extremely low.

 Recommendations

-If you are experiencing deliverability issues:
+- If you are experiencing deliverability issues:

-Routine list cleaning:
+- Routine list cleaning: